Ask Experts Questions for FREE Help!

 Normally unless you have contract salary employees don't get it all that well, ( at least as well as you thinK)

-first if you have to work 12 hours a day, you have to work it (no extra pay)
+First if you have to work 12 hours a day, you have to work it (no extra pay)

-if you have to work saturday and sunday, you have to work it (no extra pay)
+If you have to work Saturday and Sunday, you have to work it (no extra pay)

-Many salary employees work 60 to 80 hours a week, so when you divide the actual hours they work with the pay they get often it is alot , a whole lot less than many hourly employees.
+Many salary employees work 60 to 80 hours a week, so when you divide the actual hours they work with the pay they get often it is a lot , a whole lot less than many hourly employees.

 Also normally salary people don't get any additional benefits over hourly employees.
 They will gain the same vacation days, the same sick days.
 Most company normally give more days after you have been employed longer.

 Like our company we get two week vacation and one week sick each year for the first three years, after three years we get one extra week and after 10 years you will get one more week.
 Salary or hourly has nothing to do with it.
-Except that actually salary employees often have a harder time getting to take thier vacation.
+Except that actually salary employees often have a harder time getting to take their vacation.
 I went two years before I could get one oked, hourly employees just have to notify when they want theirs.

 Ultra Member